NMF Is Here for You

-NMF understands the importance of medical students maintaining their financial stability during the critical semesters of medical school so that they can focus on their future – a future of service to their communities and the nation as a whole.
-The Emergency Scholarship Fund (ESF), originally founded in 2008, provides financial assistance to 2nd, 3rd, or 4th year underrepresented minority medical students who are experiencing a financial crisis that prevents them from continuing their medical education or creates a major obstacle in achieving their medical education goals.
+NMF understands the importance of medical students maintaining their financial stability during the critical semesters of medical school so that they can focus on their future—a future of service to their communities and the nation as a whole.
+The Emergency Scholarship Fund, originally founded in 2008, provides financial assistance to second-year, third-year, or fourth-year underrepresented medical students who are experiencing a financial crisis that prevents them from continuing their medical education or creates a major obstacle in achieving their medical education goals.

 ESF Awards are non-renewable scholarships and applicants cannot be receiving another NMF Scholarship at the time of application.
 Awards typically ranges from $2,000-$5,000.

-The NMF Emergency Scholarship Fund is open to 2nd – 4th year underrepresented minority students who are US Citizens or have Deferred Action for Childhood Arrivals (DACA) Approval, and enrolled in accredited medical or osteopathic medicine schools located in the US.
+The NMF Emergency Scholarship Fund is open to second-year through fourth-year underrepresented minority students who are U.S. citizens or have Deferred Action for Childhood Arrivals (DACA) approval, and enrolled in accredited medical or osteopathic medicine schools located in the U.S.

 How to Apply

-NMF is currently accepting applications.
-To apply for ESF, students must submit a short paragraph to email@example.com that describes their immediate, extreme financial needs, and their reasons for application to the NMF Emergency Scholarship Fund.
+To apply, students must submit a short paragraph to email@example.com that describes their immediate, extreme financial needs, and their reasons for application to the NMF Emergency Scholarship Fund.
 Each request will be considered on a case-by-case basis.
 NMF staff will review the students’ financial circumstances and determine whether they are eligible to continue to the next step of application.
-If they qualify, students will be asked to submit an electronic application that will be thoroughly reviewed by the ESF Advisory Committee.
+If they qualify, students will be asked to submit an electronic application that will be thoroughly reviewed by the Emergency Scholarship Fund Advisory Committee.
 Please note that the invitation to submit an application does not guarantee that the student will be awarded.

 Among the materials applicants will be required to submit include the following:

-- Two Letter of Support from the Financial Aid Director and from an academic advisor.
+- Two letters of support from the financial aid director of the student's institution and from an academic advisor

 If you have questions or concerns, please contact firstname.lastname@example.org.